Tornado records

 This article lists various tornado records.
 The most "extreme" tornado in recorded history was the Tri-State tornado, which spread through parts of Missouri, Illinois, and Indiana on March 18, 1925.
 It was likely an F5 on the Fujita Scale (tornadoes were not rated at the time) and holds records for longest path length at 219 mi and longest duration at about 3 1/2 hours.
-The 1974 Guin tornado had the highest forward speed ever recorded in a violent tornado, at 75 mph.
+The 2014 Pilger, Nebraska tornado had the highest forward speed ever recorded in a violent tornado, at 94 mph.
 The deadliest tornado in world history was the Daulatpur–Saturia tornado in Bangladesh on April 26, 1989, which killed approximately 1,300 people.
 In the history of Bangladesh, at least 24 tornadoes killed more than 100 people each, almost half of the total for the world.
 The most extensive tornado outbreak on record was the 2011 Super Outbreak, which resulted in 367 tornadoes and 324 tornadic fatalities, whereas the 1974 Super Outbreak was the most intense tornado outbreak on tornado expert Thomas P. Grazulis's outbreak intensity score with 578, as opposed to the 2011 outbreak's 378.
+The widest tornado recorded was the 2013 El Reno tornado, having a width of 2.6 mi, and killing eight people including veteran storm chaser Tim Samaras.